-While at work or performing Council duties, Council employees must devote their whole time and attention to their work.
+While at work or performing Council duties, Council contractor/representative must devote their whole time and attention to their work.
 Their standard of work should reflect favourably on themselves and Council.

-All Council policies and practices must be followed by employees.
-Copies of these are located on Webstar or may be obtained by contacting the Organisational Development Unit.
-Employees must also comply with any other lawful and reasonable instructions of Council.
-Council employees must not perform private work while at work or while performing Council duties.
+All Council policies and practices must be followed by contractor/representative.
+Copies of these are located on Webstar, or may be obtained by contacting the Organisational Development Unit.
+Representative must also comply with any other lawful and reasonable instructions of Council.
+Council representatives must not perform private work while at work or while performing Council duties.